KubeOps/gitlab-chart/doc/registry/README.md

 #### hosts

-Field `hosts:`, a map of items in the form of `name: fqdn`
+Field `hosts:`, a list of items in the form of `name: fqdn`

 This controls the hostnames accepted by the [Ingress][].
 Note that we do not make use of any other component fields that could be used when defining an `host:`, as we're only linking to the [Service][] contained in the chart.

 #### tls

 Field `tls:`, a map of items, per the [Kubernetes Ingress][kubernetes-ingress] documentation.

-As the official documentation shows, this field, if populated, should contain a map including a map of `hosts` by hostname, and a `secretName` which contains the TLS certificate and key to be used for that hostname.
+As the official documentation shows, this field should contain a map including a list of `hosts` by hostname, and a `secretName` which names the [Kubernetes Secret][kubernetes-secret] that houses the TLS certificate and key to be used for that hostname.
 And exmaple is found below appear as such:
 ```
 tls:
   - hosts: